 Why This Matters

-• 19 COLLEGES IN MAINE
+• 21 FOUR-YEAR COLLEGES IN MAINE

-• $11,030 AVERAGE IN-STATE TUITION & FEES
+• $11,210 AVERAGE IN-STATE TUITION & FEES

 Our Research

-The colleges on our list are accredited by the New England Commission of Higher Education (NECHE), a reputable organization that examines the objectives, quality, and overall effectiveness of education programs in the northeastern United States.
+The colleges on our list are accredited by the New England Commission of Higher Education (NECHE) — this organization examines the objectives, quality, and overall effectiveness of postsecondary education programs in the northeastern United States.

-We evaluated each school on tuition costs, admission, retention and graduation rates, faculty, and reputation as well as the student resources provided for on-campus students.
-Then we calculated the Intelligent Score on a scale of 0 to 100.
+We evaluated each school on tuition costs, admission standards, retention and graduation rates, faculty, and reputation as well as the resources and services provided for on-campus students.
+Then, we used this information to calculate the Intelligent Score on a scale of 0 to 100.
 Read more about our ranking methodology.

 The Top 50 Colleges in Maine